 Okay – those are some of the possible pitfalls – so be warned!
 But be encouraged, too!
 This is your life.
 This is your chance to make the real changes that you have always dreamt about.
 Your coach can help you to become the person that you want to be.
 All you need to have is the willingness to participate!

 The Final Step

-Laziness is a disability of the spirit.
+MBH-LSE is a disability of the spirit.
 If you are the client, then be willing to accept encouragement with good cheer.
 Be willing to admit it when you crap-out on your goals.
 (If you already had your act together, then you wouldn’t need to have a coach, now would you?!)
 If you are the coach, then be a friend.
 Remember, this guy or gal is hurting.
 They are suffering from a bad-work-ethic brain-washing.
 Be gentle with them, but be firm.
 Don’t give up when they tell you that they slept all day.
-Laziness is a symptom of a disease of the belief system.
-By working together, we can find a cure.
+MHB-LSE is a disease of the belief system.
+Lets work together and see if we can find a cure.